outruntheapp/app/README.md

 ## MVP Scope Constraints (Intentional)

-* One active challenge at a time
+* One active challenge at a time (but structure to easily do multiple in the future)
 * No payments
 * No notifications
 * No manual activity approval
 * No activity-level edits
 * Admins may only exclude participants